-5. Review status update regarding the progress of improvements at the Park on East Drive.
+5. Continued review of status regarding the progress of improvements at the Park on East Drive.

 Councilor Paul stated he did not have an update regarding the Park on East Drive.
 He stated that he would contact Parks and Recreation Director Scott Johnson, Jr., to discuss including the Parks and Recreation Commission members in the next Informal Gathering at the Park on East Drive.